giann1s/linux-setup/README.md

     bash ./backup.sh

-To delete the backup pass the `delete` argument to backup.sh.
+To restore/delete the backup pass the `restore` or `delete` argument accordingly to backup.sh.

+    bash ./backup.sh restore
     bash ./backup.sh delete

-Note: If the `restore_backup` option is enabled in the /config/options.sh file, the data will be automatically restored upon running the setup.sh script.
+Note: If the `auto_restore_backup` option is enabled in the /config/options.sh file, the data will be automatically restored upon running the setup.sh script.

-*Make sure to modify the script according to your configuration.*